These are the two most common Personal Statement mistakes to avoid!

 You’ve got all the information but how do you format the Personal Statement?
 This is where the structure comes in.
 Structure matters when writing your Personal Statement.
 It enhances clarity, thought processes and most importantly, it tells a story about yourself and the subject you want to study.

-Before you go, the below menu will give you access to 10 Personal Statement examples.
-Just click on the one that applies to you and start crafting your Personal Statement now!
+Before you go, the below menu will give you access to 10 Personal Statement examples or check out all of our other personal statement articles and successful examples on our Free Personal Statement Resources page.

 Do you need help with your Personal Statement?

 At UniAdmissions, we can help you maximise your potential and get a place at your dream university.
 By joining our Premium Programmes, you’ll have a dedicated tutor helping you write the perfect Personal Statement.